 Notes

-- To make chocolate oats, reduce the butter and sugar to ¼ cup and add 1 cup of peanut butter, ½ cup of cocoa powder, and 1 cup of chocolate chips.
+- Chocolate Peanut Butter – For a fun twist, reduce butter and sugar to ¼ cup each, add 1 cup peanut butter, ½ cup cocoa, and 1 cup chocolate chips.

-- Homesteading Hack: Substitute 1-1/2 cups of mashed banana, applesauce or homemade pumpkin puree and reduce water to ½ cup for a moist and flavorful delight!
+- Fruit Purees – Use 1½ cups of mashed banana, Instant Pot applesauce or homemade pumpkin puree and reduce water to ½ cup for a moist and flavorful delight!

 - This recipe can easily be halved and baked in an 8×8 or 9×9 pan.
 Reduce baking time to 40 minutes.